omar-polo/gemini/README.md

 BufferedReader, so streaming content is easy.

-However, `body-as-string!` needs to materialise the full reply, so in case of a streaming request it will never return!
+However, `body-as-string!` needs to materialise the full reply, so in case of an illimitate request it may never return!

 ## text/gemini

 This library only implements the network part of Gemini, it doesn't try to handle any kind of content.
-To handle text/gemini you can use e.g. the [gemtext][gemtext] library:
+To handle text/gemini you can use for e.g. my [gemtext][gemtext] library:

 ```clojure
 user=> (require '[gemtext.core :as gemtext])